Styling UI Components from Scratch: Buttons & Forms

 Goals

-- Style buttons, in the form of
+• Style buttons, in the form of div, link (a), input, and button elements.

-elements. - Style forms, including HTML5
+• Style forms, including HTML5 input, textarea, and select elements.

 Preparation

-I referenced my fundamentals article from before because it includes a few things I like all my web projects to have: a CSS reset, and border-box
+I referenced my fundamentals article from before because it includes a few things I like all my web projects to have: a CSS reset, and border-box reset.
+Basically, these two things will allow you to have a little more consistency and control over your layout.

 CSS Reset